 Aim: To investigate prognostic factors for lenalidomide response in patients with relapsed/refractory aggressive NHL.

-Methods: Patients with relapsed/refractory DLBCL with measurable disease after at least 1 prior treatment regimen were eligible.
-Patients received 25 mg lenalidomide orally once daily on Days 1–21 every 28 days and continued therapy for 52 weeks as tolerated or until disease progression.
+Methods: Patients with relapsed/refractory aggressive NHL with measurable disease ≥2 cm after at least 1 prior treatment regimen were eligible.
+Patients received 25 mg lenalidomide orally once daily on Days 1-21 every 28 days and continued therapy for 52 weeks as tolerated or until disease progression.
 Response and progression were evaluated using the IWLRC methodology.
-Univariate analyses using Fisher’s exact test was conducted to investigate and characterize associations of prognostic variables with response.
+Univariate analyses using Fisher’s exact test and multivariate analyses using logistic regression were conducted to investigate associations of prognostic variables with response.

-Disclosure:Employment: Dennis Pietronigro, Kenichi Takeshita, Annette Ervin-Haynes and Jerome B. Zeldis are currently employees of Celgene Corporation.
-Consultancy: Peter H. Wiernik was a consultant for Celgene Corporation within the past two years.
+Disclosure:Employment: Kenton Wride, Dennis Pietronigro, Kenichi Takeshita, Annette Ervin-Haynes and Jerome B. Zeldis are currently employees of Celgene Corporation.
+Consultancy: Peter H. Wiernik and Kyle McBrice were consultants for Celgene Corporation within the past two years.
 Ownership Interests:; Dennis Pietronigro, Kenichi Takeshita, Annette Ervin-Haynes and Jerome B. Zeldis all hold stock options in Celgene Corporation.
 Research Funding: Peter H. Wiernik and Julie M. Vose have received research funding from Celgene Corporation.
-Honoraria Information: Peter H. Wiernik and Joseph M. Tuscano have received honoraria from Celgene Corporation.
-Membership Information: Peter H. Wiernik and Joseph M. Tuscano were members of Celgene Corporation’s advisory committee.
+Honoraria Information: Peter H. Wiernik and Joseph Tuscano have received honoraria from Celgene Corporation.
+Membership Information: Peter H. Wiernik and Joseph Tuscano were members of Celgene Corporation’s advisory committee.